the-vyld/clothing-similarity/README.md

 # Clothing Similarity BoW Model

-This is a model which excepts a string having some description of a clothing article by a user, for ex: `I want an adidas red t-shirt` and returns topN similar results to the article using feature extraction, vector-space embeddings and cosine-similarity.
+This is a model which excepts a string having some description of a clothing article by a user, for ex: `I want an adidas red t-shirt` and returns topN similar results to the article using `feature extraction`, `vector-space embeddings` and `cosine_similarity`.
 I have extracted the data using web-scraping from a website `asos.com` as they had a huge list and variety of products.
 The model is deployed on `google-cloud-functions` and accepts a `JSON` in this format:

 `{
     "query": "...",